India for First Timers. Safety & Healthcare

 Best Travel Insurance India

 It is of the utmost importance that you take out a comprehensive travel insurance in India, as health insurance in India is a must!
 The risk of theft is high, as are the costs for medical bills.
-Medical insurance in India thought a travel insurance policy will make sure that, should you need medical treatment when you travel in India, you will have financial support for these high costs.
+Medical insurance in India through a travel insurance policy will make sure that, should you need medical treatment when you travel in India, you will have financial support for these high costs.
 You must also obtain a police report should you have anything stolen.